 What Is the Formula of Debt to Equity Ratio?

-The formula is so simple, we’ll just have to divide the total debt by the total shareholder’s equity.
+The formula is so simple, that we’ll just have to divide the total debt by the total shareholder’s equity.

 What Does the Value of Debt to Equity Ratio Interpret?

 The debt-to-equity ratio helps to understand whether is there enough shareholder’s equity to cover the debts or not.
 Investors can change the ratio if they guess the risks in the long term.
-The lenders can also take decisions on whether they should invest more or not.
+The lenders can also make decisions on whether they should invest more or not.
 Because higher debts compared to shareholder’s equity indicates that the company is in a risky situation.
 It can also be negative although it’s not a regular scenario.
 A negative ratio indicates that the company’s shareholder equity turned negative which means the company has more debt than assets.
 It’s a very risky sign for a company because can face bankruptcy at any time.

-Now let’s explore three easy practical examples to understand the debt to equity-ratio properly.
+Now let’s explore three easy practical examples to understand the debt-to-equity ratio properly.

 Example 1: Single Equity with Limited Number of Debts